Have you been thinking of starting a self improvement journal? Well, you’ve come to the right place.

 Some people think of a self-improvement journal like a diary, but the objectives of keeping a diary and self-improvement journaling are far different.
 When you think of a diary, you probably think about the teenager who vents about everything that happened to them that day to relieve stress.

 And while self improvement journaling can reduce stress, it’s really more about helping you find ways to improve your life and bringing clarity to your goals.
-It’s about keeping your ambitions at the forefront of your mind so that each day you know whether or not you’re progressing or regressing.
+It’s about keeping your ambitions at the forefront of your mind so that you avoid feeling lost in life..

 How Do You Write a Self-Improvement Journal?